spaceitup/checkout-android/README.rst

 ------------

 There are two kind of registrations: Regular and Recurring.
-Both types are supported and depending on registration settings in the List Result a checkbox may show for either type of registration.
+Both types are supported and depending on registration settings in the list result a checkbox may show for either type of registration.
 Please see documentation at `optile.io <https://www.optile.io/opg#291077>`_ for more information about registration types.